Loading

 Early life

-Born in England, her father is a retired interior designer, while her mother was an art teacher.
+Sanam Saeed was born on 2 February 1985 in London, England.
+Her father is a retired interior designer, while her mother was an art teacher, who passed away in 2017.
 She has one brother, Adnan Saeed, and one sister, Amira Saeed.
 The multi-ethnic family (her father is a Punjabi while her mother is a Memon) moved back to Karachi in 1990.
 She did her O-levels at Bay View High School Karachi and her A-levels at L'Ecole College.
-Saeed started modelling at the age of 16.
-In Paper Magazine, she confessed that she quit modelling as she was becoming increasingly conscious about her looks for the first time in her life.
+Saeed started modeling at the age of 16.
+In Paper Magazine, she confessed that she quit modeling as she was becoming increasingly conscious about her looks for the first time in her life.

-The following year she played the lead female role in Adnan Ahmed's Hum TV serial Mera Naseeb, along with Syra Yousuf, Imran Aslam and Imran Abbas Naqvi.
-Her portrayal of Shazia, an outspoken and rebellious girl, was particularly praised.
+The following year, she appeared in Adnan Ahmed's directed Mera Naseeb, along with Syra Yousuf and Imran Abbas Naqvi as a lead.
+She portrayed Shazia, an outspoken and rebellious girl.

-Saeed followed with the role of Yamina, a British Pakistani who is married to a materialistic snob, a wife beater (played by Junaid Khan) in Mehreen Jabbar's Mata-e-Jaan Hai Tu an adaptation of Farhat Ishtiaq's novel of the same name.
-Sultana Siddiqui's romantic drama Zindagi Gulzar Hai an adaption of Umera Ahmad's novel of the same name was Saeed's next serial.
-Co-starring Fawad Khan, she was cast as Kashaf Murtaza, a very sensible and mature girl, coming from a middle-class family background.
-It marked a departure from the glamorous characters that she had a reputation for portraying.
-The pairing of Saeed with Khan resulted in hype over the drama and it proved a major commercial success.
-It earned her 3 Awards as Best Actress.
-In addition, Saeed played Bibi, a Syrian Christian single mother in Bee Gul's Talkhiyan, based on Arundhati Roy's novel The God of Small Things.
-The drama, directed by Khalid Ahmed, set in Murree, received positive feedback from the critics and Saeed's portrayal of Bibi, a Syrian Christian single mother, was particularly praised.
+In 2012, Saeed played Yamina, a British Pakistani who is married to a materialistic snob and abuser, played by Junaid Khan in her second collaboration with Jabbar, Mata-e-Jaan Hai Tu, an adaptation of Farhat Ishtiaq's novel novel of the same name.
+While reviewing her performance in the series, Bilal Mughal of The Express Tribune found that her character lacks vibrancy and she "seems to be reading from a script".
+She earned wider recognition with the romantic drama Zindagi Gulzar Hai, an adaption of Umera Ahmad's novel of the same name.
+Co-starring Fawad Khan, she portrayed Kashaf Murtaza, a bitter yet mature girl from a middle-class family.
+It marked her departure from the glamorous characters that she had a reputation for portraying.
+Her pairing with Khan resulted in the hype over the series and it proved a major commercial success.
+The Express Tribune and the ABP News listed the part among her best performances, while a reviewer from the DAWN Images attributes the success of Pakistani television serials of that time to compelling storytelling and characters like Kashaf.
+For her portrayal, she received accolades such as Best TV Actress - Satellite at the 13th Lux Style Awards and Best Actress - Popular at the 2nd Hum Awards.
+The same year, Saeed played Bibi, a frustrated single mother in Talkhiyaan, based on Arundhati Roy's 1997 novel The God of Small Things and written by Bee Gul.
+The series, directed by Khalid Ahmed, set in Murree, received positive reviews from the critics and Saeed's portrayal was also praised.
+Saeed hailed the character as "dream role" for her.

 Personal life

-Saeed married her childhood friend, Farhan Hassan, a banker from Karachi, on 2 January 2015.
-In 2018, Saeed stated that her husband and she are divorced.
+Saeed married her childhood friend, Farhan Hassan, a banker from Karachi, on 2 January 2015, and shifted to Dubai.
+In 2018, Saeed stated that she and her husband are divorced.

 In 2021, Saeed married actor, Mohib Mirza, in a private ceremony.
 They announced their wedding in 2023.